Mason Croft, which now houses the University of Birmingham's Shakespeare Institute, was formerly the home of the novelist Marie Corelli.

 Bertha maintained the house exactly as it was in Corelli's lifetime, but lack of funds led to problems with upkeep and by 1934 a visitor found the garden neglected, the paddock entirely overgrown and much of the house shrouded in dust sheets.
 During the Second World War the music room was requisitioned by the WAA, who wished to use the paddock for physical recreation.
 After Bertha's death on 20 November 1941 the Air Ministry prepared to take over the whole house, intending that the paddock be turned over to the National Fire Service.
 Attempts to assert the terms of the trust envisaged by Corelli were legally overturned in 1943 and her will was declared null and void.
 Consequently Corelli's books, furniture, goods and personal possessions were sold off, auctioned over three days on 28, 29 and 30 October 1943, much to the distress of her remaining servants and friends.

 Corelli's books and papers have since been scattered across many archives and collections in the UK and abroad.
-Items acquired by friends and residents of Stratford and later purchases and donations constitute a significant Corelli archive at the Shakespeare Birthplace Trust's Record Office and the Shakespeare Institute has a few remaining items including the manuscript of her novel, Life Everlasting.
+Items acquired by friends and residents of Stratford and later purchases and donations constitute a significant Corelli archive at the Shakespeare Birthplace Trust's Record Office.
+The Shakespeare Institute has a few remaining items including the manuscript of her novel, Life Everlasting.
 After the war Mason Croft housed the British Council for six years, after which the University of Birmingham acquired the house and grounds.

 Corelli's wish that the house remain a resource for distinguish figures in literature and the arts is thus happily fulfilled, though her prejudice against actors is not honoured, and members of the Royal Shakespeare Company are among the building's regular and welcome visitors.
 An unobtrusive plaque to the right of the building's front entrance is the only sign visible to the passer-by of Corelli's long connection with Mason Croft.